Julian Joseph Overbeck: Life and career

-The next several years were spent with further developing the Western liturgies for administration of the other sacraments as well as the praying of the Divine Office.
-Overbeck also attempted to reach out to Old Catholics since they had just recently gone into schism from the Roman Catholic Church over Vatican I's definition of papal infallibility.
-Overbeck also continued to criticise Roman Catholics and Anglicans as well as those Western converts to Orthodoxy who used the Byzantine Rite.

 By 1876, Overbeck began to make appeals to other Orthodox churches for their recognition of his scheme.
 He received audiences with the Patriarch of Constantinople, Joachim III, and received recognition from the patriarch of the theoretical right of Western Christians to have a Western Orthodox church.
 However, Overbeck's efforts did not result in the establishment of Western Orthodoxy.
 He attributed that failing to the hesitance of the Greeks in London (and the Church of Greece generally) to grant approval because of the "newness and importance" of the question and because the Greeks may have feared taking the wrong step and compromising themselves.
 The Orthodox Catholic Review published its final issue in 1885, and Overbeck died in 1905 without seeing the implementation of a Western Orthodox church.
 Georges Florovsky summed up Overbeck's experience in this way: "it was not just a fantastic dream.
 The question raised by Overbeck was pertinent, even if his own answer to it was confusedly conceived.
 And probably the vision of Overbeck was greater than his personal interpretation."